singletonsd/ravimoshark-apis-contract-app-nodejs/README.md

 ### USING DOCKER

-To use this container with docker, just type `docker-compose up` or execute the following script:
+To use this container with docker, just type `docker-compose -f docker-compose/main.yaml up` or execute the following script:

 ```bash
 docker run -it --rm -e DB_PASSWORD= -e DB_USER=Ravimo2015 \